Sacred Suicide: Contents

-Publication and reception
+Reception

-The book was published in 2014 by Ashgate as part of its Ashgate New Religions series.
-Some of the chapters had been previously published elsewhere before being collected in this volume.
 Sacred Suicide was received generally positively by reviewers.
 A review in Choice recommended it, describing it as of particular interest to sociologists and psychologists studying religion.
 They said its essays "enhance understanding" of the connection between religion and violence, and praised the bibliography sections included in each chapter.
 Sarah K. Pinnock highly recommended it, praising its format as convenient for research purposes as the chapters stand alone, and for its accessibility.
 Benjamin E. Zeller, an academic studying Heaven's Gate, called the book "very refreshing" in his review in the Journal of Religious History, as well as a "major contribution to the field".

 In a review in the Journal of Religion and Violence, John Soboslai gave a more mixed opinion.
 He said overall the book contained "much of interest" to scholars studying the specific cases covered in the book, but that it varied in quality and contained missed opportunities; he said it was not worth the high price it was sold for by its publisher, but that it would be useful to those who borrowed it.
 Nova Religio's Ian Reader criticized the book, saying that while some chapters provided interesting analysis, the volume as a whole did not provide a "coherent framework or analysis" to analyze the topic, and that the book as a whole was "highly problematic" and disappointing.
 Zeller described the chapters as disconnected from each other, but argued this was inherent in an anthology volume.
 While praising the individual essays, Soboslai criticized the lack of a "systematic examination" of the broader concepts utilized in the book, and said that readers looking for a synthesis of the individual conclusions in the chapters in the book would be disappointed.